Government of the Ming dynasty: Eunuchs, members of the imperial family, and officers

-Relatives of the emperor often received large land holdings and high military positions, but they did not actively lead the army, and their titles were largely symbolic, with the exception of the reign of the first two emperors.
+The emperors often gave their relatives large land holdings and high military positions, but they did not actively lead the army, and their titles were largely symbolic after the reigns of the first two emperors.
 While the princes resided in the territories designated by their titles, they did not have any administrative or governing responsibilities, and therefore did not hold feudal estates in the same sense as European rulers.
-As a result, they were not independent rulers in their territories, unlike during the Han and Jin dynasties.
+They were not independent rulers in their territories, unlike during the Han and Jin dynasties.
 Additionally, members of the imperial family did not serve in the state administration.

 Officers were part of a multi-level hierarchy, similar to civil servants, and had to defend their position every five years, but military service was considered less prestigious than a civilian career.
 This was due to the fact that military positions were often passed down through families, unlike civil positions where individuals were selected based on their abilities.
-Additionally, according to Confucian ethics, occupations involving violence (wu) were ranked lower than those involving knowledge (wen).
+Additionally, Confucian ethics ranked occupations involving violence (wu) lower than those involving knowledge (wen).
 Despite this lower status, officers were allowed to take civil examinations, and in 1478, military examinations were introduced to assess the competence of military leaders.

 The Ming emperors introduced a new office, the military inspector (zongdu), to the bureaucratic structure inherited from the Yuan dynasty.
-Initially, the army was mainly commanded by officers from noble families, but over time, they were gradually replaced by individuals of lower social status.
+Initially, mainly officers from noble families commanded the army, but over time, they were gradually replaced by individuals of lower social status.
 Higher ranks were awarded based on merit, while lower ranks were hereditary from the beginning of the dynasty.
 The number of officers also grew significantly, from 16,489 in 1392 to 100,000 in the early 17th century.